ava-labs/avalanche-docs/docs/subnets/deploying-cross-chain-evm-bridge.md

 :::warning

 This tutorial is for demo purpose on how to build a cross-chain bridge.
 It is not for production use.
-You must take the full responsibility to ensure its security.
+You must take the full responsibility to ensure your bridge's security.

 :::